ElevationAscent: 3,207' 977 m

 New World Gulch Trail #50 (between junctions with Moonshine Gulch Trail #438) should never be biked up.
 If you bike down, god help you and you had better have some long travel.

 If you need more convincing to NOT take this portion of New World Gulch Trail, read this next paragraph.
 If I've thoroughly convinced you, skip this paragraph!

 This "trail" made me question my sanity and I was actually wondering if the trail maker had made it as a joke.
 It is very steep, with some stairs and almost no water bars.
 So the trail was often a muddy mess, steep and un-bikable.
 The trail had recently been used by horses, and was in awful shape.
 Parts of the trail were literally covered in horse manure.
 Literally.
 They also tend to just destroy trails, so it was pretty terrible.
 At one point the trail actually just turns into a drainage and goes straight up the middle of a stream.
 Spoiler Alert: It was muddy.

 After you leave the terrible hellhole Mordoresque abyss known as New World Gulch, things get better overall.
 The trail slowly dried out (hadn't rained in days), and mindless horse trail destruction was fewer and farther between.
 For a mile or so, the trail widens to fire road width.

-and the mountains beyond.
+The real fun begins when you hit national forest.
+The trail narrows to singletrack again and begins a descent down a ridge with views of Mystic Lake and the mountains beyond.
 From here to just before the lake, you're treated so some of the best singletrack around.
 It's a fun downhill until you hit the north end of the lake (random outhouse is here).
 After that, you get really, really fun up and down in the woods beside the lake.

 Finishing this half of the ride is fairly uninspiring, with a dirt road descent to the lake and cabin area.
 Really pretty views, but dirt roads just aren't that fun to ride on.